clj-commons/aleph/CONTRIBUTING.md

 Thanks for helping out!
 Aleph is a collaborative project that wouldn’t exist without the generous time and effort of many people.

-This document is a work in progress, so if there's anything you feel needs to be added, pleae let us know, or file a PR.
+This document is a work in progress, so if there's anything you feel needs to be added, please let us know, or file a PR.

 ## Local development environment